jxcjxcjzx/AntCQ/main/src/lib/README.markdown

 * functional : provide function-programming interface, maybe the function-programming is possible using this lib.
 * fs : using this library to read/write files.
 * Comm : the communication lib which can be used to publish and receive message.
+* store, the database store and query service provider, as the db operation is atomed(原子性的), be more careful when use it.